 In today's increasingly competitive business environments, where new business practices and products are regularly introduced, organizations need to be innovative to survive.
 Knowledge management has been recognized as essential for achieving business success and maintaining an organization's competitiveness.
 This course explores the concept of knowledge and the means by which organizations seek to manage it through formal technological practices and informal social systems.
-The topics covered include organizational strategy and knowledge: managing enterprise intelligence, assessing the strategic value of human capital; facilitating knowledge Workflows: knowledge-based systems for capturing, storing and distributing explicit and tacit knowledge; data governance; and learning and sharing knowledge: group learning, organizational learning, and knowledge transfer through communities of practice (COP).
+The topics covered include organizational strategy and knowledge: managing enterprise intelligence, assessing the strategic value of human capital; facilitating knowledge; data governance; and learning and sharing knowledge: group learning, organizational learning, and knowledge transfer through communities of practice (COP).